Praint

 Points

-In the display() methods of Ball and Paddle, the following code, which, when the relevant flags are set will display a subtle black dot where the center (x,y) of the ball is, and the starting point paddle line, so when a snapshot is taken, it acts a guide on what adjustments need to be made.
+In the display() methods of Ball and Paddle, the following code, which, when the relevant flags are set will display a subtle black dot where the centre (x,y) of the ball is, and the starting point of the paddle line, so when a snapshot is taken, it acts as a guide on what adjustments need to be made.

 Snapshots